Osmanabad district

 Osmanabad district (pronunciation: [usmaːnabaːd̪]) (Transliteration: Usmanabad Jil'hā), officially known as Dharashiv district, is an administrative district in the Marathwada region in the Indian state of Maharashtra.
-The district headquarter is located at Osmanabad.
-The District of Osmanabad derives its name from the last ruler of Hyderabad, the 7th Nizam, Mir Osman Ali Khan, of which the region was a part till 1947.
-This region was earlier part of The Hyderabad State until Independence.This primarily rural district occupies an area of 7569 km2 of which 241.4 km2 is urban and has a population of 1,657,576 of which 16.96% were urban (as of 2011).
+The district headquarters are located at Osmanabad.
+The District of Osmanabad derives its name from the last ruler of Hyderabad, the 7th Nizam, Mir Osman Ali Khan, under whose rule the region was part till 1947.
+The region was part of the Hyderabad State until independence.
+This primarily rural district occupies an area of 7569 km2, of which 241.4 km2 is urban, and has a population of 1,657,576, of which 16.96% were urban (as of 2011).

 Geography

 Location

-Osmanabad district lies in the southern part of state.
+Osmanabad district lies in the southern part of the state.
 It lies on the Deccan plateau, about 600 m above sea level.
-Parts of the sina, Manjira and Terna River flow through the district.
-The district is located on the south side of the Marathwada region between latitude 17.35 to 18.40 degrees north, and latitude 75.16 to 76.40 degrees east.
+Parts of the Sina, Manjira, and Terna Rivers flow through the district.
+The district's location on the south side of the Marathwada region is between latitudes 17.35 and 18.40 degrees north, and latitudes 75.16 to 76.40 degrees east.

-Osmanabad District is bordered by the Beed District to the north, Latur District to the east, Solapur District to the west, Ahmednagar district to the north-west and the Bidar and Kalaburagi districts of state of Karnataka to the south.
+Osmanabad district is bordered by the Beed district to the north, Latur district to the east, Solapur district to the west, Ahmednagar district to the north-west and the Bidar and Kalaburagi districts of the state of Karnataka to the south.
 Most of the district lies in the hilly areas of the Balaghat Range.